“You can’t quit,” General Pol stammered, chasing My‑re across the Broken Sword tavern.

 “Nope.
 There are a few things I need.
 Who is the best smith on the Isle of the Eye?”
 My‑re asked.

-A rectangular sign hung over the opening read, Kildo Hammerhand’s Forge.
-The air around the shop wavered visible from the heat.
-Four dwarven apprentice youths hovered around an over-sized anvil.
-Despite the heat, each wore padded clothing with a leather apron across the front and bulky padded gloves reaching to their forearms.
-Two held massive, long tongs, holding a large sheet of thick, red-hot metal, while the remaining two pounded on the material with hand-hammers.
-The smithies arm and leg muscles taunt and bulging as they battled against the stubborn metal.
-As they drummed, the tong holders twisted the piece, which rapidly resembled the shape of an armored breastplate.
+The air around the shop wavered, visible from the heat.
+Four dwarven youths hovered around an oversized anvil.
+Despite the temperature, each apprentice wore padded clothing with a thick leather apron across the front and bulky padded gloves reaching to their forearms.
+Two held massive, long tongs, holding a large sheet of thick, red-hot metal, while the remaining two pounded on the material with hand hammers.
+The smiths’ arm and leg muscles were taut and bulging as they battled against the stubborn metal.
+As they drummed, the tong holders twisted the piece, rapidly forming an armored breastplate.

 The dwarf roared, “Are ye daft?
 I told ya ye’d need the big bucket!”

-“Sir, it seems a cinder burned a hole through it.
+“Master Hammerhand, it seems a cinder burned a hole through it.
 Water is everywhere.”

 “They be right.”

-“Dragon fire,” My-re said interrupting.
+“Dragon fire,” My‑re stated.

 “Luck favors the prepared,” My‑re said.